 - Native GoHighLevel integration.
 Two-way sync of inbound/outbound messages, mapped per location/sub-account — if you live in GHL, this is the deepest tie-in ReadySMS offers.

-And there are 20 free test sends to your own verified number, plus a $25 credit when you submit 10DLC registration — so you can check deliverability before spending real money.
+And there are free test sends to your own verified number, plus a free test sends — so you can check deliverability before spending real money.
 No monthly platform fee, no contract; it's pay-as-you-go.

 Side-by-side